 Food For Knowledge

 In partnership with the government of Mozambique, ADPP Mozambique operates 11 teacher training colleges.
-The colleges train the students not only to become effective educators, but to also prepare them to lead economic, social, and cultural initiatives in their communities.
-As community leaders, teachers work to engage children and families on many levels, instilling a commitment to education while helping to facilitate improvements in quality of life.
+The colleges train the students not only to become effective educators, but also to prepare them to lead economic, social, and cultural initiatives in their communities.
+As community leaders, teachers work to engage children and families on many levels, instilling a commitment to education while helping to facilitate an improved quality of life.
 Read more about teacher training.

 In 1985, ADPP Mozambique established its first vocational school in Maputo and since that time has established two additional schools.
-Programs at these schools include agriculture and animal husbandry, business management, construction, and hotel and tourism.
 Programs and courses are developed according to the needs of the school’s community.
-The training curriculum combines theoretical and practical elements, including traditional school subjects and general knowledge, with an emphasis on skills training.
-Internships in commercial companies, farms, or institutions are also a valuable part of the program.
 Read more about vocational schools.

 ADPP Mozambique implemented a multi-year preschool program in the districts of Boane and Manhica.
 The project promoted the development of children under 6 by building 70 preschools across Maputo Province, impacting more than 4,000 young students.
 Read more about early education.